keithjgrant/sidecar-old/content/drinks/negroni.md

 ---
 {{< wrap >}}
 {{< summary >}}
 The Negroni is my favorite drink.
 It’s quite sweet, but also bitter and complex.
-I make mine with Tanquery gin and Cocci di Torino vermouth.
+I make mine with Tanquery gin and Cocchi di Torino vermouth.
 It can also be served on the rocks, but I prefer it neat.
 {{< /summary >}}

 {{< ingredients